What to Expect at the Children's Center

 Coming to the Children's Center

-If you aren't already there, take Elevator F to the Ground Floor and enter into the Dozier Atrium.
+From the Parking Garage, take Elevator F to the Ground Floor and enter into the Dozier Atrium.
 Continue straight into the Main Hospital.
 When you reach the Gift Shop, take a left and you'll see signage for our Children's Center.
 Take Elevator D to the Second Floor.
 Upon exiting the elevators, walk toward the doors of the Children's Center and pick up the phone for access.

 Upon arrival to the Children's Center, please make sure to have your ID with you and ready for check-in at the front desk.